MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-tabs-for-meeting.md

 1. Use `contentUrl` and `entityId` into the load handler to route to the correct page within your app and invoke `notifySuccess/notifyFailure` to notify Teams client that the app initialization flow is complete.

-1. Dispose resources and perform any cleanup needed in the `beforeUnload handler`, then invoke the `readyToUnload` callback to notify Teams client that the app unload flow is complete.
+1. Dispose resources and perform any cleanup needed in the `beforeUnload` handler, then invoke the `readyToUnload` callback to notify Teams client that the app unload flow is complete.

 The following is the flow diagram of the first launch of an app that wants to opt into app caching (register the `load` or `beforeUnload` on the first launch of the app):